 Information for providers and managers on the use of surveillance, including CCTV, in their residential childcare settings and how Ofsted will evaluate its use.

-This guidance explains how Ofsted’s inspectors will evaluate providers’ and managers’ administration and use of surveillance, including closed-circuit television (CCTV), in the following residential settings:
+This guidance explains how Ofsted’s inspectors will evaluate providers’ and managers’ administration and use of surveillance, including closed-circuit television (CCTV).

 - children’s homes

 For residential accommodation in schools, inspectors will evaluate the arrangements against the best practice principles set out in this guidance.

 We expect providers, managers and carers to create a positive environment for children to live and learn in and where staff interact positively with children.
 Providers can use ‘Positive environments where children can flourish’ when assessing the suitability of arrangements for any use of surveillance and monitoring.

 We look at how children’s rights are respected first, then consider whether the use of surveillance complies with the legislative framework, national minimum standards (NMS) or relevant guidance.
 We take account of the European Convention on Human Rights (ECHR) as incorporated into the Human Rights Act 1998.

 We expect staff to be skilled and confident in finding the best ways to keep individual children safe.